DMDTools/artwork4DMD/README.md

 # Artwork4DMD

-Artwork4DMD is a C# application to create artwork for DMD (Dot Matrix Display) by
+Artwork4DMD is a C# application for both Windows and Linux to create artwork for DMD (Dot Matrix Display) by

 - Fetching artwork from the [Launchbox Game Database](https://www.launchbox-app.com/)
 - Converting local GIFs to a format suitable for a DMD